 Gulbenkian was also interested in enriching public collections, he contributed most generously either by financial aid or by donating pieces to cultural institutions such as the Louvre in Paris, the Kunsthistorisches Museum in Vienna and the Museu Nacional de Arte Antiga in Lisbon.

 In 1947, with the National Gallery restored after damage caused by German bombing raids, the new director Sir Philip Hendy requested permission to exhibit the paintings from the collection loaned in 1938.
-Gulbenkian refused as the previous director, Sir Kenneth Clark, in whom the collector had total confidence had resigned.
+Gulbenkian refused as the previous director, Sir Kenneth Clark, in whom the Collector had total confidence had resigned.
 In the same year, Sir Leigh Ashton, the director of the Victoria and Albert Museum, approached Gulbenkian with a suggestion for the creation of a museum in London to house the entire collection.
-In 1947, exactly the same invitation was put forward by the National Gallery of Art in Washington, DC, which proposed to exhibit all the works deposited in London.
+In 1947, exactly the same invitation was put forward by the National Gallery of Art in Washington, D. C., which proposed to exhibit all the works deposited in London.
 In 1948, the Egyptian antiquities from the British Museum were sent to the United States.
-These were followed, in 1950, by the paintings that had been on loan to the National Gallery in London.
+These were followed, in 1950, by the paintings that had been on loan in the National Gallery in London.

 The majority of the collection remained in his house on the Avenue d’Iéna, in Paris, a property he acquired, in 1922, from the collector Rodolphe Kann and which, for four years underwent extensive adaptation to install his works of art.

 When Calouste Gulbenkian made his definitive will in Lisbon on June 18th, 1953, he specified that his works of art should come to Lisbon, and along with the Foundation to be instituted, a museum should also be built to protect and exhibit the collection.
 The project for a museum and foundation that had been planned for London and pondered over by Washington was put into operation in Lisbon.